gbursson/html-template/README.md

 A very basic skeleton for HTML/CSS project

-*index.html* has basic structure (i.e. navbar, header/footer and content section) and links to css folder
+*index.html* has basic structure (i.e. navbar, header/footer and content section) and links to css and js folders